 Blackheath is one of the most popular of mountain resorts.
 Visitors are crowding to it every week, and those who are not very familiar with its business capabilities are surprised when they find that Arch.
 E. Collins, Govett’s Leap Road, offers them quite as good value in footwear as any they can procure in the city.
 He is one that goes in for the hand-sewn article, so the most desirable boot or shoe is therefore guaranteed.
 Repairs are neatly done, and at moderate process.
 Give him a trial.

-A cross is being made for the grave.
-We will have a little service on the 100th anniversary of Linda’s death in 2018.
+A cross is being made for Linda’s grave.
+We will hold a little service on the 100th anniversary of her death in 2018.

 FOOTNOTE – There are far more upbeat stories about Blackheath, including this one involving Don Bradman.

 YOU ARE WELCOME TO LEAVE A COMMENT IN THE BOX BELOW.
 MAKE SURE YOU COMPLETE THE ANTI-SPAM BEFORE PRESSING ‘SUBMIT’.